ApeWorX/silverback/latest/_sources/userguides/development.md.txt

 It is highly suggested to use a dedicated cloud signer plugin, such as [`ape-aws`](https://github.com/ApeWorX/ape-aws) for signing transactions in a cloud environment.
 Use segregated keys and limit your risk by controlling the amount of funds that key has access to at any given time.
 ```

+### Metrics Collection

+To configure your bot for metrics collection, define the `SILVERBACK_RECORDER_CLASS=...` environment variable.
+All recorders should be a subclass of the [`silverback.recorder.BaseRecorder`](../methoddocs/recorder#silverback.recorder.BaseRecorder) abstract base class.
+Currently, the only available Recorder class is the [`silverback.recorder.JSONLineRecorder`](../methoddocs/recorder#silverback.recorder.JSONLineRecorder) class, which journals your bot session's results to disk under timestamped files in `./.silverback-sessions/<bot name>/<ecosystem>/<network>/`.
+To assist in loading the metrics for things like analyzing them with Dataframe libraries, use the [`silverback.recorder.get_metrics`](../methoddocs/recorder#silverback.recorder.get_metrics) function.

 ### Distributed Execution